sathomas/test/README.md

 # Test

+See this project’s [web page](http://sathomas.me/test/) for a full explanation.

 ## Status: [![Build Status](https://travis-ci.org/sathomas/test.png)](https://travis-ci.org/sathomas/test)

 Any update to this repository triggers an automated execution of all of the project’s unit tests.
 The status label above shows the result of those unit tests.